Accessibility for Vestibular Disorders: How My Temporary Disability Changed My Perspective

 In my case, it was a little over a month.
 Here’s what I learned while going through it.

-Slants can trigger vestibular symptoms
+Slants can trigger vestibular symptoms#section1

 It all started as I was out for my daily jog.
 I felt slightly dizzy, then suddenly my vision got totally distorted.
 Everything appeared further away, like looking at a fun house’s distortion mirror.
 I stumbled back home and rested; at that moment I believed I might have over-exercised, and that hydration, food, and rest were all I needed.
 Time would prove me wrong.